hassancpu/Fall-Detection/README.md

 #### Note ####

-To extract the features of fall and not fall events, press 'z' button.
+To extract the features of fall and not fall events, press the 'z' button.